Aladdin (franchise): Untitled Aladdin sequel (TBA)

 On August 12, 2019, producer Dan Lin announced his enthusiasm for a sequel and revealed that Disney is in the early stages of developing a follow-up.
 The studio also hopes to bring back Guy Ritchie to direct and Will Smith to reprise his role as The Genie while also telling a story that's "fresh and new".
 On February 12, 2020, it was announced that Ritchie will be returning as director with Lin and Jonathan Eirich returning as producers.
 In addition, Ryan Halprin joined the film as executive producer.

 Untitled Prince Anders spin-off (TBA)

 On December 6, 2019, The Hollywood Reporter reported that Disney was in the early stages of developing a spin-off of Aladdin for Disney+ centered on Prince Anders, tentatively titled Prince Anders, with Jordan Dunn and Michael Kvamme writing the script and Billy Magnussen reprising his role.

 Genies (TBA)

 On July 15, 2015, it was reported that a live-action prequel to Aladdin (2019) was in development under the title Genies.
 The new film will reportedly focus on genies and their realm and reveal how Aladdin's genie ended up in the lamp.
 The film was being written by Damian Shannon and Mark Swift.
 Tripp Vinson was to serve as a producer through Vinson Films.

 Television

-Aladdin (1994–1995; 1999)
+Aladdin (1994–1995)

-Shortly after The Return of Jafar, an animated series was produced.
-The episodes focused on Aladdin's adventures after the events of the second film.